KlaussMC/krakendb/README.md

     krakendb.setItem()

  - Now throws error if item or row does not exist.

+ minor bugfix
+ exportdb

+    krakendb.exportdb()

+ - Now takes no arguments and is faster.
+ - bugs were fixed.

 __If you find any bugs, please report them to https://github.com/KlaussMC/krakendb.
 If you wish to comment, or if you wish to contribute, feel free.
 I would happily accept help and feedback.__